A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators

-The initial data breaks and generates dispersive shock waves.
-A close-up on the profiles at $t =20 s$, $t=30s$ and $t = 65 s$ shows two dispersive shock waves counter-propagating on both sides of the ``dam", and two rarefaction waves moving in the direction of the center.
-This shows that our high-order numerical scheme was able to capture accurately this phenomenon.
-Dispersive shock waves in a large class of dispersive shallow water models were carried out in several works~\cite{BGL17,EGS06,MGH10,MID14,MDC17} and show a good agreement with our numerical simulation. \cprime{$'$}
+The initial data break and generate dispersive shock waves.
+A close-up on the profiles at $t=30s$ and $t = 65 s$ shows two dispersive shock waves counter-propagating on both sides of the ``dam", and two rarefaction waves moving in the direction of the center.
+The dispersive tail generated by the eB model is larger and have higher amplitude oscillations when compared to the respective tail generated by the sB model.
+This result is consistent with the fact that the eB model contains high order nonlinear dispersive terms not present in the sB model.
+This numerical test shows that our high-order numerical scheme was able to capture accurately the dispersive shock waves phenomenon.
+Dispersive shock waves in a large class of dispersive shallow water models were carried out in several works~\cite{BGL17,EGS06,MGH10,MID14} and show a good agreement with our numerical simulation.